Board & Staff

 Gabrielle L. McGeeDirector of Communications & Development

-Gabrielle has a passion for social innovation through business and entrepreneurship.
+Gabrielle has a passion for social innovation and scaling entrepreneurial ideas through technology.
 She began her career working in brand marketing for the New York Islanders.
 She then spent five seasons with Major League Baseball as part of the Special Events and Cause Marketing teams working on jewel events and league-wide initiatives.
 Most recently, Gabrielle worked as the Senior Managing Director for the Stephen Siller Tunnel to Towers Foundation, where she led the Building for America’s Bravest campaign in partnership with OgilvyOne and oversaw brand strategy and development.

 Gabrielle holds a B.S. from Elon University, graduating magna cum laude, and an M.P.A from New York University’s Robert F. Wagner Graduate School of Public Service with a specialization in Non-Profit Management.
 In 2011, she received Elon University’s inaugural Top 10 Under 10 Alumni Award.